AdobeDocs/cc-everywhere/src/pages/guides/tutorials/getting-started.md

 ![](./images/gettingstarted_final.png)

 In the meantime, feel free to use the [sample project](#) as a starting point for your experiments.
-If you have any questions or need help, please don't hesitate to reach out to us on the [Adobe Express Discord](https://discord.com/invite/adobeexpress)—use the `#add-on-developers` channel.
+If you have any questions or need help, please don't hesitate to reach out to us on the [Adobe Express Embed SDK forum](https://community.adobe.com/t5/adobe-express-embed-sdk/ct-p/ct-express-embed-sdk?page=1&sort=latest_replies&lang=all&tabid=all).